Go to France in 2021 - YES YOU CAN !

 If you book self-catered accommodation you always save money and can also mix cooking at home and eating out to spread you budget further.
 A good quality holiday villa means that you will spend less on days out and holiday activities.
 A villa with swimming pool often means that it is hard to persuade the family to go out !
 Check out some of our quality villas with pool in the Vendee.

-With the volatile tourist market at the moment, there are many discounted holiday rentals available, as owners and agencies aleady hedge their bets to make sure they fill the season.
-These bargains will be quickly snapped up as confidence returns, so it's best to decide as early as possible.
-It's always annoying to find that the fabulous villa at a discounted price that you really wanted is no longer available for your dates!
+With the volatile tourist market for the coming months, owners and agencies are already hedging their bets with an absence of yearly price increases, or even reductions, to make sure they fill the season.
+However, the overall availability will be less for 2021 as there have been many existing bookings moved over to the following year due to 2020 lock-down and travel restrictions.
+This can easily be 50% of the summer dates.
+As confidence returns, the remaining availability will be snapped up quickly so it's best to decide as early as possible.
+It's always annoying to find that the fabulous villa that you really wanted is no longer available for your dates!

-After Brexit, UK mobile phone roaming charges may come back for Europe.
+UK mobile phone roaming charges may well be coming back for Europe.
 Booking a holiday property with free wifi will mean that the whole family can still stay in touch, with Facetime, Skype and Whatsapp.
 Most holiday rental websites will clearly show whether there is wifi at the property.
 The Vendee holiday villas shown on this page all have free wifi.

-It makes sense to prepare things in advance, just in case.
+It makes sense to prepare things well in advance as there may be delays in getting the documents.

 This article has been based on a summary of the information available at the time of writing.
 Decisions may be taken or events may occur, at any time, that could change the requirements or restrictions for travelling outside Great Britain.
 In any doubt, please refer to the appropriate government body for up to date information.